jakob-bagterp/index-now-submit-sitemap-urls-action/docs/user-guide/parameters.md

 ```

 ### `sitemap_locations`
 Optional.
-The location of the sitemap(s) to be submitted.
+The location of the sitemap(s) from which the URLs will be submitted to IndexNow.
 Can be an individual sitemap, e.g. `https://example.com/sitemap.xml`:

 ```yaml linenums="19" title=".github/workflows/submit_sitemap_to_index_now.yml"
           sitemap_locations: https://example.com/sitemap.xml